Abdussattar Shaikh: Role in 9/11

-In 2000, two of the hijackers in the September 11 attacks, Nawaf Alhazmi and Khalid Almihdhar, rented a room in Shaikh's home in Lemon Grove, California.
+In 2000, two of the hijackers in the September 11 attacks, Nawaf al-Hazmi and Khalid al-Mihdhar, rented a room in Shaikh's home in Lemon Grove, California.
 However, Shaikh did not provide his FBI contact Steven Butler with any information about the two; Butler claims that the names Nawaf and Khalid were only mentioned in casual conversation as two students who were boarders in his house.
 Butler later asked Shaikh for their surnames, but was not given them.
 He was not told they were pursuing flight training.
 He was told that the students were non-political and had done nothing to arouse suspicion.
 The CIA did not provide the terrorists' names to the FBI, which could have prevented 9-11.

 "They were nice, but not what you call extroverted people" Shaikh told The San Diego Union-Tribune after the attacks.
 Still, he told reporters he bonded with Alhazmi, helping him open a bank account and place a personal ad on the World Wide Web.
 "He told me that he wanted to marry a Mexican girl," Shaikh told the Los Angeles Times.
 "The problem was that he didn't know any Spanish.
 So I taught him a few Spanish phrases."

 Shaikh was described as an educator at academies for teaching English to foreigners before he retired, and Vice President for International Projects at American Commonwealth University (ACU).